Helmut Fritz

 Éric Greff (/fr/; born 19 July 1975 in Forbach, Moselle), better known by his aliases Helmut Fritz and Géronimo, is a French singer-songwriter and record producer.
 Greff is known for his 2009 single "Ça m'énerve", in which he portrays a German dandy living in Paris.
 The single, produced by Laurent Konrad, was released in March 2009 and rapidly reached number one in France.

-To reinforce his identification with the song "Ça m'énerve", Éric Greff wrote a fictional biography for Helmut Fritz.